DataDog/documentation/content/en/account_management/users/_index.md

 {{< img src="account_management/users/user_login_method_update.png" alt="User Login Method update" style="width:80%;">}}

-Note: Overrides can be set only to valid login methods.
-If you have not configured SAML you will not be able to choose that login method as an override for a user.
+**Note**: Overrides can be set only to valid login methods.
+If you have not configured SAML, you cannot choose that login method as an override for a user.

 ## Disable existing members